phuocthinhvt/interview-nakivo/README.md

+# Setup and Run Instructions

+Step 1: Start the Database MySQL in Docker

+Step 2: Build the Spring Boot Application
+Compile and package the source code into an executable JAR file using Maven: mvn clean package -DskipTests

+Step 3: Run the Application
+java -jar target/job-service-0.0.1-SNAPSHOT.jar

+The application will start up and bind to port 8080 by default.

 # Question A - System Design

 To support 1 million jobs smoothly, we apply Event-Driven Architecture using a dedicated message broker (Apache Kafka or RabbitMQ) with a high-speed distributed cache (Redis)